 Incorporate Oils Into Your Self-Love Practice

 What is it about the look of oil on our skin that’s so sexual?
-It gives us a sensual glow that’s pretty irresistible and can also add some fun into our sex lives.
+It gives us a sensual glow that’s pretty irresistible and can also add some fun to our sex lives.
 Give your body love and massage it with coconut oil so your skin feels sexy and smooth each day.
 It has an amazing moisturizing effect that leaves skin super soft and touchable.
 Taking care of your body with coconut oil is a physical experience with yourself that promotes self-love as you feel your body in an intimate way.
 Coconut oil is soothing for skin, but there are mixed reviews on its safety as a lube – so do some research before incorporating it into sex.

 Scent, like touch, is also important in terms of intimacy (believe it or not).
 Certain essential oils have aphrodisiac qualities and scents like jasmine and rosewood can help calm sexual insecurities.
 Jasmine soothes nerves while rosewood elevates mood and promotes positivity and thus, confidence.
 These two emotional boosters are important when it comes to relaxing before sex.
 Dilute them with a carrier oil and massage onto your skin for the full effect.

 Get Up in the Gym, Just Workin’ on Your Fitness